 Which costs can be funded by the grant?

-Eligible costs are divided in four major budget categories: Equipment, Consumables and Training, Travel, Literature.
+Eligible costs are divided in five major budget categories: Equipment, Consumables, Training, Travel and Literature.
 For specific information and restrictions on each category please refer to the Budget Guidelines contained in the application form.

 Which costs are not covered by the grant?

-In general, the following costs are not funded by the ICGEB grant: 1) cost of maintenance, repair, running or insurance of existing equipment and machinery belonging to the Institution; 2) depreciation of property, plant or equipment regardless if belonging to the Institution or purchased with the ICGEB funds; 3) cost of construction of new buildings or alterations and modifications of existing buildings and premises; 4) normal administrative and overhead expenses of the Institution; 5) bank charges; 6) purchase of major equipment, office furniture or fittings, computer hardware and software; 7) secretarial expenses; 8) salary support of Principal Investigator; 9) any other expenses not covered in the four budget categories: Equipment, Consumables and Training, Travel, Literature.
+In general, the following costs are not funded by the ICGEB grant: 1) cost of maintenance, repair, running or insurance of existing equipment and machinery belonging to the Institution; 2) depreciation of property, plant or equipment regardless if belonging to the Institution or purchased with the ICGEB funds; 3) cost of construction of new buildings or alterations and modifications of existing buildings and premises; 4) normal administrative and overhead expenses of the Institution; 5) bank charges; 6) purchase of major equipment, office furniture or fittings, computer hardware and software; 7) secretarial expenses; 8) salary support of Principal Investigator; 9) any other expenses not covered in the five budget categories: Equipment, Consumables, Training, Travel and Literature.

 Please also refer to the application form and the relevant Budget Guidelines for the complete details.